Inpatient Rehabilitation Program

 Length of stay results for inpatient rehabilitation program at Phoenix Children’s show that:

-• Our program’s average length of stay is lower than the national comparisons for calendar year 2023 and the fourth quarter (October - December) of 2023.
+• Our program’s average length of stay is lower than the national comparisons for the first quarter (January - March) of 2024 and the second quarter (April - June) of 2024.

 • When using this number and the number of points gained on average per patient on the WeeFIM, we get a length of stay efficiency score that shows that our patients score more points per day than other comparable programs.

-This is the average age for all the patients admitted to our program for calendar year 2023 and the fourth quarter (October - December) of 2023.
+This is the average age for all the patients admitted to our program for the first quarter (January - March) of 2024 and the second quarter (April - June) of 2024.
 This data helps to identify the ages of the patients we are caring for.
 We also break it down by age groups representing the patients we serve.

 Phoenix Children’s recent average-age inpatient rehabilitation numbers show that: